charmoniumQ/PROBE/docs/benchmark_suite/README.md

 3. RMSE of the residual of linear regression will eventually hit zero because the $k$ exceeds the rank of the matrix of features by benchmarks;
    Linear regression has enough degrees of freedom to perfectly map the inputs to their respective outputs.

-It seems that agglomerative clustering with $k=14$ has performs qquite well, and further increases in $k$ exhibit diminishing returns.
+It seems that agglomerative clustering with $k=14$ has performs quite well, and further increases in $k$ exhibit diminishing returns.
 At that point, the RMSE of the linear regression is about 0.02.
 Assuming the error is iid and normally distributed, we can estimate the standard error of the approximation of the total benchmark by linear regression is about 0.02 (log-space) or $e^{0.02} \approx 1.02$ (real-space).
 Within the sample, 68% of the data falls within one standard error (either multiplied or divided by a factor of 1.02x) and 95% of the data falls within two standard errors ( $e^{2 \cdot 0.04}$ or 1.04x).